Security Compliance & Certifications for 20.04

 Ubuntu goes through several rigorous security certifications and programs and these pages are dedicated to them.
-All certification artifacts are available with an Ubuntu Advantage subscription.
+All certification artefacts are available with an Ubuntu Pro subscription.

 Federal Information Processing Standards Publications (FIPS) are issued by the National Institute of Standards and Technology (NIST).
 FIPS 140-2 specifies the security requirements for cryptographic modules.
 These requirements address the areas of secure design and implementation.